sdiehl/stephendiehl.com/posts/production.md

 I've met) agree on which subset of the language to use.

 **Configuration** For configuration Bryan's ``configurator`` library is invaluable.
-It species an external configuration file which can hold credentials, connections and cluster topology information.
-A typical pattern is to embed this in a ``ReaderT`` and then ``asks`` for any field necessary in business logic.
+The library specifies an external configuration flat file which can hold credentials, connections and cluster topology information.
+A typical pattern is to embed this in a ``ReaderT`` and then ``asks`` for any field necessary in downstream logic.

 ```haskell
 newtype ConfigM a = ConfigM (ReaderT ConnectInfo a)